Baby Doge Coin Price Reaches $0.0000 (BabyDoge)

-Baby Doge Coin (BabyDoge) traded up 6.2% against the dollar during the twenty-four hour period ending at 7:00 AM Eastern on April 3rd.
-Baby Doge Coin has a market capitalization of $327.36 million and approximately $8.75 million worth of Baby Doge Coin was traded on exchanges in the last day.
-One Baby Doge Coin token can now be purchased for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Over the last week, Baby Doge Coin has traded 13% lower against the dollar.
+Baby Doge Coin (BabyDoge) traded 0.6% higher against the U.S. dollar during the 1 day period ending at 9:00 AM E.T. on April 8th.
+Baby Doge Coin has a total market cap of $340.19 million and $4.67 million worth of Baby Doge Coin was traded on exchanges in the last day.
+During the last seven days, Baby Doge Coin has traded 0.9% lower against the U.S. dollar.
+One Baby Doge Coin token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.

 - CryptoPlanes (CPAN) traded 1% higher against the dollar and now trades at $0.0006 or 0.00000002 BTC.